Ryanhilde/PMDG_Framework/README.md

   <h5> Naive Vectorization </h5> First the encoding must be created using <b>Log_Name<b>_naive_encoding.py.
 Then we pass these variants to ARX and finally reconstruct the log using rewrite_traces_in_log.py.

 <h3> Component 2: Attribute Anonymization</h3> Now the attributes need to be selected within each trace variant.
-We do this based on length in <b>INSERT PY FILE FROM PC<b>.
-Next, we take these variants and run them in an ARX Java environment.
-The script is run using AnonymizeAttributes.java.
-Final these files are combined and passed back to our PM4Py environment to be rewritten into event logs.
+We do this based on length in <b>ARXAnonymizeAttribute.java<b>.
+Here we take these variants and run them in an ARX Java environment.
+Finally, these files are combined and passed back to our PM4Py environment to be rewritten into event logs.

 <h3> Component 3: Applying Attribute Anonymization</h3> The ARX attribute anonymizations are applied to the event logs in rewrite_attributes.py and the privay-enhanced event log is then passed to various organizational mining applications.